Marine Air Support Squadron 3: Operation Iraqi Freedom

 IRAQ – Lance Cpl.
 John A. Marcogliese of MASS-3 stands guard at one of several Olympic stadiums in Baghdad during the 2003 invasion of Iraq.

 MASS 3 began sending units to Kuwait in October 2002 as part of the troop build-up for what would become Operation Iraqi Freedom.
 MASS-3 provided air support for the 1st Marine Division from the Kuwaiti border to Tikrit and had units remain in country until the division redeployed in October 2003.

 MASS-3 returned to Iraq in January 2004 again providing air support for the 1st Marine Division during operations throughout Al Anbar Province.
 The squadron's initial lay down had the main DASC established at Camp Blue Diamond in Ramadi and an Air Support Element tasked to support 3rd Battalion, 7th Marines in the vicinity of Al-Qa'im.
 Air Support Liaison Teams were also attached to Regimental Combat Teams 1 and 7.
-Later in 2004 the squadron sent a detachment of Marines to serve as liaisons onboard the E-8 Joint STARS flying in support of I MEF operations.
+Later in 2004 the squadron sent a detachment of Marines to serve as liaisons on board the E-8 Joint STARS flying in support of I MEF operations.
 In November 2004, the squadron formed an additional Air Support Liaison Team to co-locate with the 1st Marine Division at Camp Fallujah in order to provide additional support for the Second Battle of Fallujah.
 During the battle the squadron coordinated 875 CASEVACSs, 491 MEDEVACS, 1856 joint tactical air requests.
 The squadron was replaced by Marine Air Support Squadron 1 returning to MCB Camp Pendleton in February 2005.

 Operation Enduring Freedom

 In April 2010, MASS-3 deployed to Afghanistan for the first time in support of Operation Enduring Freedom.
-They supported combat operations in support of I MEF for a year while based at Camp Leatherneck.
+They supported combat operations in support of I MEF for a year while aboard Camp Leatherneck.
 Subordinate elements included an Air Support Element (ASE) at Camp Dwyer and an Air Support Liaison Team (ASLT) at Main Operating Base Lashkar Gah.